Commensurating actions of birational groups and groups of pseudo-automorphisms: Open problems

 The group of affine transformations of $\A^3_\C$ contains $\SL_3(\C)$, and this group contains many subgroups with Property {\FW}.
-In the case of surfaces, Theorem~B shows that groups of birational transformations with Property~{\FW} are contained in algebraic groups, up to conjugacy.
+For surfaces, Theorem~B shows that groups of birational transformations with Property~{\FW} are contained in algebraic groups, up to conjugacy.
 The following question asks whether this type of theorem may hold for $\Aut(\A^3_\C)$.

 \begin{que} Does there exist an infinite subgroup of $\Aut(\A^3_\C)$ with Property~{\FW} that is not conjugate to a group of affine transformations of $\A^3_\C$ ? \end{que}